Are you looking for things to do in Jamaica Inn and a review of the hotel and restaurant? Read on for more information!

-Golitha Falls are beautiful walls to walk to along the River Fowey.
+Golitha Falls are among the best waterfalls in Cornwall, located along the River Fowey.
 They have been designated an SSSI (Site of Special Scientific Interest) with lots of woodland flowers and animals.

 Colliford Lake is the largest inland body of water in Cornwall.
 It has a whopping surface area of 900 acres.
 It’s run by South West Lakes Trust and is a lovely place for walking and picnicking.

 At 420 metres high, Brown Willy is the highest peak in Cornwall.
 From the top, you can enjoy incredible views over the moor and to both coastlines.
 It’s a fairly strenuous walk, but it is doable as a hike from Jamaica Inn.